Everything you need to know about the beaches and waterfalls of Itacaré, Brazil.

-How to get there: Most of the people go by walking, which takes about 15-20min from Concha Beach, but you can also get there by car, the problem is that you don’t have much space to park in the region and, this becomes an almost impossible task in high season.
+How to get there: Most of the people go walking, which takes about 15-20min from Concha Beach, but you can also get there by car, the problem is that you don’t have much space to park in the region and this becomes an almost impossible task in high season.

-Access from Caminho das Praias street, this is the most known beach o surf in Itacaré, where championships happen because of the quality of the waves.
-It’s not a place for surf beginners.
+Accessed from Caminho das Praias street, this is the most known beach to surf in Itacaré, where championships happen because of the quality of the waves.
+It’s not a place for beginners to surf.

 Besides enjoying the sea and supporting the native traders that work there, on this beach, you can go to the skateboard track or cool off in the freshwater showers of the creek that runs down to the beach.

-How to get there: arrive at Tiririca Beach by walking from Concha Beach or Coroa Beach, which will take 20-25 minutes to walk.
-This is the best option in high season when park is gonna a problematic task at Tiririca Beach.
+How to get there: arrive at Tiririca Beach by walking from Concha Beach or Coroa Beach, which will take 20-25 minutes.
+This is the best option in high season when parking is a problematic task at Tiririca Beach.

 If you like an adrenaline rush or if you have children over 1.30m tall and have an adventurous spirit, you can do tree climbing and zip-lining with Conduru Ecoturismo.